-This guide is aimed at people and organisations carrying out medical and occupational psychological fitness examinations under the Train Driving Licences and Certificates Regulations 2010 (as amended) (TDLCR), and railway undertakings and infrastructure managers (referred to as 'train operators' in this guide unless the requirement is on a specific person) who have employees driving trains on the mainline railway.
+This guide is aimed at people and organisations carrying out medical and occupational psychological fitness examinations under the TDLCR, and railway undertakings and infrastructure managers (referred to as 'train operators' in this guide unless the requirement is on a specific person) who have employees driving trains on the mainline railway.
 It explains:

-- The different aspects of the medical examination; - The occupational psychological fitness examination; - How often train drivers must have a medical or occupational psychological fitness examination; - The information that should be recorded and relayed to ORR when medical or occupational psychological fitness examinations are carried out; and - The process for doctors and psychologists to obtain and maintain recognition to carry out examinations of train drivers under the TDLCR. - The appeal process if an application for recognition is refused or for removal from the register.
+- The different aspects of the medical examination; - The occupational psychological fitness examination;

+- How often train drivers must have a medical or occupational psychological fitness examination: - The information that should be recorded and relayed to ORR when medical or occupational psychological fitness examinations are carried out; - The process for doctors and psychologists to obtain and maintain recognition to carry out examinations of train drivers under the TDLCR.; and - The appeal process if an application for recognition is refused, or for removal from the register.